 Use a Cosigner

-Yes, it sounds crazy if your goal was to borrow without a cosigner.
-But that might not be feasible, or it might be several years before you can pull it off — and even then you might not have the credit scores you need.
+Yes, it sounds crazy if your goal is to borrow without a cosigner, but that might not be feasible or it might be several years before you can pull it off.
 If you’ve tried everything else, consider asking somebody to cosign a student loan for you.

 Of course, your cosigner must be willing and able to take the risk for you, but the risks might be smaller than you imagine.
-Ensure that any cosigner understands what’s at stake, and let them decide.
+Ensure that any cosigner understands what’s at stake and let him decide.